LeqiaoP1/CppTestAufgabe/README.md

 docker build -t testaufgabe .
 ```

-To enter the container interactive for the following steps.
+To enter the container interactive for the following steps
 ```
 docker run -it --mount src="$(pwd)",target=/workspace,type=bind testaufgabe
 ```
+The host folder is mapped to "workspace"

 ### Compile ("out-of-source")